sumit612/esp_mesh_tcp/README.md

 # ESP_MESH_TCP
 THis example demonstates how to use ESP-MDF framework for transferring data from non-root(node) device to tcp socket.
+1. Only root device is connected to wifi router/mobile hotspot here
+2. The non-root devices/nodes send data root device
+3. The root-device forward their data to TCP socket

 Needed componensts:
 1. At least two ESP32 boards(dev-kitc used here)
 2. One mobile hotspot